 Manifestations Of Grief

 Grief is not only felt on an emotional aspect, but it can also affect your physical well-being and reflect on your health.
 It is essential to recognize the manifestations of grief as a way to make sure that you are taking care of yourself.
+As Edna M. Esnil, PsyD says, “Prioritizing daily self-care and making efforts to take action.
+Accepting that daily self-care is hard work and challenging.”
 Here are some of the symptoms:

 - Body aches and fatigue.
 Your body feels stressed when you are going through a challenging time.
 As a result, your sleep is interrupted, which makes you constantly tired and prone to having muscle aches.